 Attention

-The attention scores for the tokens are determined by calculating the dot product between the query and key vectors.
+The attention scores for the tokens are calculated as the dot product between the query and key vectors.
+These scores are then scaled down by dividing by the square root of the query/key/value dimension (a trick from the original Transformer paper for more stable gradients).

-The attention scores are then normalized using the softmax function.
-After that, the values are multiplied with the attention scores and summed up.
-This gives us the output of the attention layer.
+Finally, the attention scores are normalized using the softmax function to make them fall between 0 and 1 and sum up to 1.
+The normalized attention scores are then multiplied with the value vectors and summed to obtain the output of the attention layer.

 class MaskedSelfAttention(torch.nn.Module):